nilwes/mcalarm/README.md

 I strongly recommend using Toit's tool Jaguar with live reloading of your code.
 Save your Toit file and two seconds later your code runs on your ESP32.
 Find instructions here: https://github.com/toitlang/jaguar

-Three Toit packages are needed to run this: The display drivers and the driver for the BNO055 sensor.
+Three Toit packages are needed to run this are listet below.
 Install them with the following toit commands:
 ```
 toit pkg install github.com/toitware/toit-ssd1306
 toit pkg install github.com/toitware/toit-pixel-display